AldenSiaZhengHeng/20196637_software/README.md

 * **All of the file contain comment to further illustrate the function.**
 * **this section will only brief explain how each file function in the project.**

-1. chatbot folder<br />
+1. chatbot folder
-a) chatbot.js
+    - a) chatbot.js
         - this file contain the function to process the user input message and return the predicted intent.
         - if the message is not recognized, it will return "None" as the intent

-2. chatbot_training folder<br />
+2. chatbot_training folder
-a) train.js
+    - a) train.js
         - this file will help to extract the questiosn and answer from the intent file from intents folder to train the chatbot
         - the model will be saved as model.nlp in JSON format

 3. evaluation & csv folder
-- accuracy.js
+    - a) accuracy.js
         - this file will calculate the accuracy by predicting the input message and compare the predicted intent with actual intent
         - those testing data is obtained with several participant before actual experiment from database.

-b) process_intent.js
+    - b) process_intent.js
         - this file will retrieve the user message and intent stored in the database and saved into the csv file which contain in csv folder as predicted_intent.

 4. database folder
-a) database.js
+    - a) database.js
-- this file will connect to the databae in mongodb with the url set
-* if you want to use own database, please change the link as this is just for demonstration
+        - this file will connect to the databae in mongodb with the url set **if you want to use own database, please change the link as this is just for demonstration**

 5. intents folder
 - this folder contain all of the intent require to train the chatbot